nextcloud/all-in-one/local-instance.md

 # Local instance
 It is possible due to several reasons that you do not want or cannot open Nextcloud to the public internet.
-However AIO usually requires a valid certificate to work correctly.
+However AIO requires a valid certificate to work correctly.
 Below is discussed how you can achieve both: Having a valid certificate for Nextcloud and only using it locally.

 ## 1. The recommended way
 The recommended way is the following: